DurhamDJ/DurhamDJ.github.io/README.md

 The entry in `'music'` should look like `['hearthis.at': 'MIX-ID']`.

-### Social Media
+### Social Media Links
 Social media links are included in a similar way to music embeds, except that there should be at most one of each type for each DJ.
-They are included as icons in the top corner of the DJ's bio box.
+They are included as icons in the top-right corner of the DJ's bio box.
 Currently supported are:

 - Facebook
 - Mixcloud
 - Soundcloud
 - YouTube

-For all of these, first visit the user's page.
+For all of these except YouTube, first visit the user's page.
 Next, copy the user's ID from the end of the URL (for example from `https://www.example.com/coolguy?maybe-some-other-info` you want to use just `coolguy`).

-However, YouTube often has URLs in the format of `https://www.youtube.com/urltype/username?maybe-other-info`.
-In this case, use `urltype/username`.
+YouTube needs to work a bit differently because it has several different kinds of URLs, all in the format of `https://www.youtube.com/urltype/username?maybe-other-info`.
+In this case, follow the steps above but use `urltype/username` rather than just `username`.